 Angrist et al. (2020) test this story by looking at how economics research is cited by other fields.
 If economics research doesn’t point towards any universal truths, it’s less likely to be useful to other fields - in psychology, sociology, political science, computer science, statistics, etc. - who do not share economics’ supposed ideological slant.
 To check this idea, they allocate journals to different disciplines, based on how frequently the articles they publish are cited by flagship field journals.
 They then look at the share of citations those articles make to economics and other social sciences.

-Fortunately, they find the utility of economics research to other fields has been improving and in many cases looks pretty favorable relative to other social sciences (for more on why this might be, see this article).
+To see how other fields cite economics, look at the solid black line.
+Fortunately, Angrist and coauthors find the utility of economics research to other fields has been improving and in many cases looks pretty favorable relative to other social sciences (for more on why this might be, see this article).
 For example, political science and sociology articles are more likely to cite economics research than other social sciences, as are articles in finance, accounting, statistics, and mathematics.
 In psychology and computer science, economics in recent years is more or less tied for first with another social sciences field.
 In other fields, citations to economics are lower than other social sciences, but it would be surprising if that weren’t the case at least some of the time.

 Even more encouragingly, it looks like chasing citations in economics is at least partially aligned with producing work that is useful outside the field.
 Angrist and coauthors run a regression predicting citations from outside economics to a particular economics article as a function of article characteristics, including the number of citation an article receives from other economics papers.
 A 10% increase in citations from economics papers is associated with a 6% increase in citations from outside economics.
 Papers that get cited a lot in economics are also more likely to get cited by non-economic fields.

 So the citation market in economics is not purely a bubble.
 But what about science more generally?